Red Hot Speed

-Red Hot Speed is a 1929 American comedy film directed by Joseph Henabery and starring Reginald Denny, Alice Day and Charles Byer.
-It was made during the conversion from silent to sound film, and had talking sequences using the Movietone recording system.
+Red Hot Speed is a 1929 American sound part-talkie comedy film directed by Joseph Henabery and starring Reginald Denny, Alice Day and Charles Byer.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The sound was recorded using the Western Electric Sound System.

 Synopsis

 The daughter of a newspaper owner is arrested for speeding.
-In order to avoid embarrassing her father, who is in the middle of an anti-speeding campaign, she gives a false name to the authorities.
+To avoid embarrassing her father, who is in the middle of an anti-speeding campaign, she gives a false name to the authorities.
 She is then turned over to the district attorney who is unaware of her real identity.